Types of Audits

 Common Audit Triggers

 All audit companies have comprehensive lists of audit triggers that they monitor on a regular basis.
-There are also non-statistical triggers that audit programs use.
-They receive referrals from plan members, plan sponsors, “Fraud, Waste and Abuse” programs, and through random selections.
+The most common audit triggers are listed below:

 - Generic, Multi-Source Brand, and Single Source Brand fill rates